 If you’re feeding ground meat rather than chunks of meat, make sure your grind it yourself to reduce the risk of bacteria.
 Ground meat has more surface area to attract bacteria and other nasties.
 You don’t know where or for how long it’s been sitting around unless you grind it yourself.

-We use the Kenwood Pro 2000 Excel Food Mincer, a heavy duty grinder which is also strong enough to grind small, soft bones such as chicken frames if you are using a raw cat food recipe that includes bone.
+We use a heavy duty grinder which is also strong enough to grind small, soft bones such as chicken frames if you are using a raw cat food recipe that includes bone.

 How to handle raw meat safely

 When you’re removing raw meat from the packaging be careful not to splash any of the raw meat juices to other food surfaces.
 Wear disposable latex gloves when handling raw meat to minimise risk of cross contamination to other surfaces.

 You should also wash your hands thoroughly (for at least 20-30 seconds) after handling raw meat, raw cat food or anything (bowls, surfaces etc.) that come in contact with raw meat.

 Wash chopping boards, surfaces, knives and bowls that have come into contact with the raw meat or raw cat food with hot soapy water and then in disinfectant to make sure there are no germs.
 A mix of 1 tablespoon bleach to 4 cups water is an effective disinfectant.
 Alternatively, you can run used items through the dishwasher.

 The best way to store raw meat is to freeze it before you’re ready to use it.
 Keep raw meat well wrapped and separate from other foods in the freezer.

 Thaw frozen raw meat properly, by defrosting it slowly in the fridge.
 Never try to speed up thawing times by leaving frozen meat out at room temperature on the kitchen counter or kitchen sink, or in the microwave.